openfisca/openfisca-survey-manager/README.md

 * `raw_data.ini`,
 * and `config.ini`.

-To know where to copy them to, use the folling command:
+To know where to copy them to, use the following command:

 ```shell
 build-collection --help